-\ Research Language | Prerequisite: Students must demonstrate competency in an approved research language (usually either German, French, or Latin).
-This can be accomplished by taking an approved course at another institution and passing that course or by taking a proficiency exam administered by CIU.
-Applicants are strongly encouraged to complete this course as soon as possible, as they will not be allowed to take the Dissertation Research I course (PTH 9901) until the prerequisite Research Language I has been met.
+- \ Research Language I Prerequisite: Students must demonstrate competency in an approved theological research language (usually either German, French, or Latin).
+This competency can be demonstrated by taking an approved course at another institution and passing that course or by taking a proficiency exam administered by CIU.
+Applicants are strongly encouraged to complete this course as soon as possible, as they will not be allowed to take Dissertation Research and Writing I (PTH 9901) until the prerequisite Research Language I has been met. - \\ Comprehensive Knowledge Review: Students must demonstrate familiarlity with concentrationspecific knowledge areas.
+They demonstrate their familiarity during tutorial discussions with their dissertation mentors.
+They will not be allowed to take Dissertation Research and Writing V (PTH 9905) until they meet this prerequisite.

-- PTH 9200 Issues and Methods in Practical Theology Credits: 3 - PTH 9400 Principles of Teaching, Learning, and Course Design Credits: 3 - PTH 9900 Practical Theology Dissertation Proposal Credits: 3
+- PTH 9200 Issues and Methods in Practical Theology Credits: 3 - PTH 9400 Priciples of Teaching, Learning, and Course Design Credits: 3 - PTH 9900 Practical Theology Dissertation Proposal Credits: 3

-Please note Research Language I prerequisite for PTH 9901
+Please note the Research Language I prerequisite for PTH 9901 and the Comprehensive Knowledge Review for PTH 9905.